 But, meanwhile in Australia, the succession of CEOs (including one longtime Bauer Brit who thought he manage the Sydney-based company part-time, alongside his existing CEO role in London) has had a predictable impact on performance.
 Bauer has closed or sold more than 20 magazines in Australia including Cosmopolitan, Cleo, Madison, Dolly, Money, and Grazia.
 It has reduced staffing by almost 50%.
 But much of this inevitable pruning of a print-centric business has been implemented only during the last 3-4 years.

-There are, though, many reasons why investors may want to acquire Bauer’s AsiaPacific subsidiary for A$150m, including:
+There are, though, many reasons why investors may still want to acquire Bauer’s AsiaPacific subsidiary for A$150m, including:

 - The market-leading New Zealand subsidiary accounts for some A$50m (or 25%) of the business but has less than 20% of its headcount and, unlike the Aussie parent, has been consistently profitable.
 It may be worth at least one-third of the value of Bauer Media Australia.